sazzad1779-dev/Life_Learning/Cloud_and_Deployment/aws.md

 3. Global Network Infrastructure
 AWS has a global network of high-speed fiber connections linking its data centers.
 This infrastructure enables optimized performance, reduced latency, and better disaster recovery options.

+AWS is a preferred choice for DevOps teams due to its flexibility, automation capabilities, and scalability.
+Here's why:

+1. On-Demand Resources
+With AWS, you don’t need to set up your computers or servers.
+You can quickly use services like storage, databases, and virtual machines over the internet.
+It is like turning on a switch, use what you need, when you need it.

+2. Pay-as-You-Go Pricing
+AWS doesn't ask you to buy anything upfront.
+You are charged only for the time and the amount of services you use.
+If you use a server for 2 hours, you only pay for 2 hours.
+This helps save money and avoid waste.

+3. Global Infrastructure
+AWS has data centres across the globe.
+So, whether your users are in India, the US, or Europe your app can reach them quickly.
+Also, if your business grows and you need more power or storage, AWS can easily scale up without downtime.

+4. Reliability and Performance
+With features like auto-scaling, load balancing, and data replication, AWS ensures minimal downtime and high application performance.

+5. One Platform for All Your Cloud Services
+AWS provides a unified console where you can manage computing, storage, networking, databases, analytics, machine learning, and security all in one place.

+### How AWS Delivers Cloud Services
+Amazon Web Services (AWS) delivers cloud computing through a network of globally distributed data centers connected by high-speed fiber.
+These centers host a wide range of services from storage and compute power to databases and machine learning that users can access on demand via the internet.

+Whether you are a startup or an enterprise, AWS allows you to build and run applications without managing physical servers.
+AWS handles:

+- Server maintenance
+- Security patching
+- Resource scaling
+- High availability.